hhnnhh/LSTM_Recurrent_Neural_Net_JuliZeh/README.md

 # A LSTM Recurrent Neural Net trained on Juli Zeh
 A KERAS **Long Short-Term Memory** (LSTM) **Recurrent Neural Net** (RNN) trained on parts of the book "Spieltrieb" by Juli Zeh

+Disclaimer: I guess theses models are more fun if you know German.
+However, highly recommended for fans of German dadaist poets.

 ## Source:
-Long Short-Term Memory RNN designed to be trained on Nietzsche by [KERAS](https://keras.io/examples/lstm_text_generation/)
+Long Short-Term Memory RNN designed to be trained on Nietzsche, provided by [KERAS](https://keras.io/examples/lstm_text_generation/)

 ## Idea:
 Juli Zeh is my favorite German writer and love the idea to be able to generate text that she should have come up with.
 Therefore I decided built a Juli-Zeh-Text-Robot, based on text she has written.
 To begin with, I chose one of her earlier books, “Spieltrieb”, published in 2004.